Jeshrun Antwi

-Jeshrun Antwi-Boasiako (born October 4, 1997) is an Israeli-Canadian professional football running back for the Calgary Stampeders of the Canadian Football League (CFL).
+Jeshrun Antwi-Boasiako (born October 4, 1997) is an Israeli-Canadian former professional football running back who played five seasons in the Canadian Football League (CFL) for the Montreal Alouettes, BC Lions, and Calgary Stampeders.

 Early life

 Antwi was born in Israel, and moved to Ghana when he was five years old, where he primarily played soccer growing up.
 He moved to Calgary with his mother, Ama Kesewaa, when he was 12 years old and began playing gridiron football when he was 14.